PINTO0309/onnx2tf/CONTRIBUTING.md

 ## 2. Pull Request
 - Basically any reasonable pull request is welcome.
 There are no strict rules.
+- I would be very happy if you could share the ONNX file for testing if possible, as I would like to add the ONNX file for testing to the GitHub Actions for regression testing.
 - To debug, tools must be installed as follows.
 If you do not want to destroy your environment, you can use [Docker](https://github.com/PINTO0309/onnx2tf/blob/main/Dockerfile).
   - HostPC install
     ```bash